Ebiroll/qemu_esp32/README.md

 press  reset on ESP to get start.
 ```
 When finnished trim the capturefile (remove all before and after the dump data) and call it, test.log
+Notice that there are two dumps search for ROM and ROM1
 Compile the dump to rom program.
 ```
 gcc torom.c -o torom
 torom
-If successfull you will have a binary rom dump, rom.bin This file will will be loaded by qemu
+If successfull you will have a binary rom dump, rom.bin Then also create the file rom1.bin
+If you start with second part and then do mv rom.bin rom1.bin
+Then you can do the first part
+Those two files will be loaded by qemu and must be in same directory as you start qemu.
 ```

-Got fatal error when flashing my app, but will try this. https://github.com/espressif/esp-idf/issues/14

 ### Start qemu
 ```
   > xtensa-softmmu/qemu-system-xtensa -d guest_errors,int,mmu,page,unimp  -cpu esp32 -M esp32 -m 4M  -kernel  ~/esp/qemu_esp32/build/app-template.elf  -s -S
-With more logging
-  > xtensa-softmmu/qemu-system-xtensa -d guest_errors,int,mmu,page -cpu esp32 -M esp32 -m 4M  -kernel  ~/esp/qemu_esp32/build/app-template.elf  -s -S

 ```

 ### Start the debugger
 ```
   > xtensa-esp32-elf-gdb build/app-template.elf
-  (gdb) target remote 127.0.0.1:1234 or
   (gdb) target remote:1234

   (gdb) x/10i $pc
   (gdb) x/10i 0x40000400
 ```

-To disassemble you can set pc from gdb,
+To disassemble a specific function you can set pc from gdb,

 ```
   (gdb) set $pc=0x40080804

-  (gdb) set $pc=<tab>
-  (gdb) layout asm
+  (gdb) set $pc=<tab>  to let gdb list available functions (gdb) layout asm
   (gdb) si
-  (gdb) ni
+  (gdb) ni  (skips calls)
+  (gdb) finish (run until ret)
 ```
-Setting programcounter to a function,
+Setting progra mcounter to a function,

 ```
   (gdb) set $pc=&call_start_cpu0